 In addition to the above key concepts, children will inquire into related concepts in all curriculum areas.

-Skills: What do we want students to be able to do?
+Approaches to Learning skills (ATL): What do we want students to be able to do?

 Action: How do we want the students to act?